-How to make an observation with iNaturalist Next
+How to make an Observation with the iNaturalist iPhone App

-1. Tap on the AI Camera button at the bottom of the screen to open it.
+1. Tap on the AI Camera button at the bottom of the screen to open the iNaturalist AI Camera, or in Advanced Mode tap on the + sign and select the AI Camera.

 2. It may take a few seconds for the AI Camera to load.